 HH Hunt/ Spring Arbor

 The Virtual Dementia Tour® (VDT) is designed to build sensitivity and awareness in individuals caring for those with dementia.
 The VDT is a dementia simulation creating understanding of the physical and mental challenges faced by those with dementia.
 The tour will be offered in increments throughout each session time.
-Please sign up early to reserve a space.
+Please sign up early, outside of the room, to reserve a space.

 Bobbi Matchar, MSW, MHA, Director, Duke Family Support Program

 Diagnose and Adios.
 Unfortunately, families sometimes feel they have received a life-altering diagnosis with little information to successfully put to rest the questions swarming in their head.
 Where do we go from here?
 In this seminar we will discuss how to prioritize next steps.

 Emily S. Parks, Productivity Consultant with Organize for Success®

 Managing the health of someone you care about can be difficult, but it’s especially challenging when coupled with all the demands of normal living.
 Juggling your own work, home, community and self-care needs within your role as a caregiver often feels impossible.
 In this session, Emily will provide tips, best practices and real-life solutions garnered from her own caregiving experiences as well as her work with clients.
 She will equip you with resources to better address “all the things” while feeling less like you’re losing your mind.

 Kacy Hall, Director of Outreach